Colette Pierce Burnette

 Colette Pierce Burnette (born 1957) is an American educational administrator.
 Educated as an industrial engineer, Burnette later became interested in supporting students at historically black colleges and universities (HBCUs).
 After serving in several administrative positions at U.S. universities, she became the first female president of Huston–Tillotson University in 2015.
-In May 2022, Burnette was announced as the next president and CEO of Newfields in Indianapolis, Indiana.
+In August 2022, Burnette was announced as the next president and CEO of Newfields in Indianapolis, Indiana.
+Only 15 months later, she left the position.
+In March 2025, Burnette was named CEO of Waterloo Greenway.

 Early life and education

 Colette Pierce was born in 1957 in Cleveland, Ohio.
 Her father moved north from Mississippi during the Great Migration and had a sixth grade education, her mother finished high school and was a Cleveland native; both placed a high value on education.
 She grew up in the inner city of Cleveland and attended a Black public school, John F. Kennedy High School.

 A first-generation student, visiting Ohio State University convinced Burnette to study industrial engineering there, and she was supported by the College of Engineering's Minority Engineering Program.
 After graduating from Ohio State with a Bachelor of Science in engineering in 1980, she worked in several corporate and government jobs, including as a computer analyst at The Washington Post, an operations support engineer at Procter & Gamble, and in project management services at the Washington State Department of Transportation.

 Burnette was inspired by visits to her husband's alma mater, Morehouse College, to switch careers and focus on developing the mission of HBCUs.
 She earned a Master of Science in administration from Georgia College.
 Burnette went on to earn a Ed.D. in higher education administration from the University of Pennsylvania in 2015 and also graduated from the management development program at the Harvard Graduate School of Education.